xz2139/h1b_statistics_challenge/README.md

 # H1b_Statistics_Challenge

-This is part of Insight Data Challenge
+This is part of Insight Data Challenge.

 See more in https://github.com/InsightDataScience/h1b_statistics

 1. [Problem](README.md#problem)